Tinnitus Relief Guide

 Week 1 to 2: Cleaning the Faders

-Feb 28, 2026: Day 1.
+Late February 2026: Day 1.
 Severity Rating: 8/10.
 The ringing is piercing today.
 It’s like a compressor is stuck at a high ratio, squashing everything else out.
-Started the first two capsules of Quietum Plus this morning with coffee.
+I started the first two capsules of Quietum Plus this morning with coffee.
 No immediate change, obviously.
 Supplements aren't like a mute button; they're more like a slow-acting EQ.
+I’m looking for a change in the signal-to-noise ratio, not a miracle.

 Week 3 to 4: Lowering the Noise Floor?